-4. Update on the intention of the AIM to update the guidelines for insurance coverage for for diagnosis of obstructive sleep apnea ("OSA") to include the PATTM technology
+3. Update on the intention of the AIM to update the guidelines for insurance coverage for for diagnosis of obstructive sleep apnea ("OSA") to include the PATTM technology

-Further to the Company's immediate report of March 16, 2017 (under which the Company reported on the publication of the final and official version of the Clinical Practice Guide for Diagnosis of OSA by the American Academy of Sleep Medication ("AASM"), which endorse the PAT (peripheral arterial tonometry) technology, which was developed by the Company and which is used by the WatchPAT device (the "AASM Guidelines"), see the Company's immediate report dated March 16, 2017, Reference No. 2016-01-110983), on June 22, 2017, the Company reported that it was informed by a reliable source at the AIM Specialty Health® ("AIM"), which is the body that manages the insurance coverage policy for some of the insurance companies and organizations that bear the costs of medical treatment under private medical insurance in the U.S (the "medical insurers"), that the AIM intends to recommend to its panel of experts on updating the AIM guidelines for medical insurers (the "AIM Guidelines"), so that they will include the changes in the AASM Guidelines described above.
-In the opinion of that reliable source the update of the Aim Guidelines will become effective during November 2017.
+On March 16, 2017, the Company reported on the publication of the final and official version of the Clinical Practice Guide for Diagnosis of OSA by the American Academy of Sleep Medication (the "AASM"), which endorse the PAT (peripheral arterial tonometry) technology, which was developed by the Company and which is used by the WatchPAT device (the "AASM Guidelines"), see the Company's immediate report dated March 16, 2017, Reference No. 2017-01-021781.

+Following the changes in the AASM Guidelines, on June 22, 2017, the AIM Specialty Health® (the "AIM"), which is the body that manages the insurance coverage policy for some of the insurance companies and organizations that bear the costs of medical treatment under private medical insurance in the U.S (the "medical insurers"), updated its guidelines for medical insurers (the "AIM Guidelines"), so that they currently include the changes in the AASM Guidelines described above.
+The updated AIM Guidelines became effective on November 20, 2017.